 Generally, a change in the project’s fuel type absent a reduction in total MW capacity cannot be evaluated without a re-study, because the energy output profile of various fuel-types is different.
 In the deliverability study performed by the CAISO, the CAISO establishes an on-peak exceedance factor for each resource type as discussed in the table below.
 As outlined in Section 6.1.3 of this BPM, where the CAISO has granted modifications after the conclusion of an Interconnection Customer’s Phase II Interconnection Study phase, the CAISO must be able to evaluate the change and find it acceptable without the need to undertake a re-study (Phase I and Phase II) in order to approve it as non-material.

-As detailed in Section 6.1.5 of this BPM, fuel type changes are prohibited after a project has exceeded the allowable time in queue with the exceptions for de minimis changes and energy storage additions.
+As detailed in Section 6.1.5 of this BPM and Section 6.7.2.5 of Tariff Appendix DD, fuel type changes are prohibited after (a) the Interconnection Customer has exceeded seven (7) years from the date the CAISO received its Interconnection Request without achieving its Commercial Operation Date, (b) the Interconnection Customer’s current Commercial Operation Date exceeds seven (7) years from the date the CAISO received its Interconnection Request, or (c) the change in fuel type will require the Interconnection Customer’s Commercial Operation Date to exceed seven (7) years from the date the CAISO received its Interconnection Request, with the exceptions for de minimis changes and energy storage additions.
 The CAISO will consider a change in fuel type before the allowable time in queue has been exceeded if the Interconnection Customer is willing to retain the maximum deliverability allowed by the deliverability transfer as described in Section 6.5.4.

 6.5.4 Deliverability Transfer